LNAA10089U Theories of Urban Planning and Governance

 - Students will be able to initiate and facilitate a discussion of theoretical concepts in relation to contemporary urban development

 - Students will be able to analyze a contemporary planning process in relation to planning paradigm(s) and governance form(s) in a written group assignment

 - Students will be able to plan a participatory process that is in accordance with the goals and scope of a specific urban plan, and be able to argue for whom and how to involve relating to both democratic norms and pragmatic considerations.

 The students shall be able to use theoretical points of reference when making their own projects and when relating to issues of contemporary planning processes in a critical-reflective way.

 Please see absalon.

 - Type of assessment

 The written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
 It includes the titles listed in the officially approved reading list.
-A combined grade is given after the oral exam.

 - All aids allowed